swiftlang/swift-evolution/proposals/nnnn-inferring-senable-for-methods.md

 ```
-let unapplied:(T) -> (() -> Void) = S.f
+let unapplied: (T) -> (() -> Void) = S.f
 ```

-Suppose we want to create a generic method that expects an unapplied function method conforming to Senable as a parameter.
+Suppose we want to create a generic method that expects an unapplied function method conforming to Sendable as a parameter.
 We can create a protocol ``P`` that conforms to the `Sendable` protocol and tell our generic function to expect some generic type that conforms to ``P``.
 We can also use the `@Sendable` attribute, introduced for closures and functions in [SE-302](https://github.com/kavon/swift-evolution/blob/sendable-functions/proposals/0302-concurrent-value-and-concurrent-closures.md), to annotate the closure parameter.

 ```